Manosir/ammonia-ml-catalyst-discovery/README.md

                 └── evaluate_gcn_frame_leakage.py
 ```

-Raw OC20 data, descriptor tables, trained models, caches, virtual environments, and temporary archives should not be committed to GitHub.
-The repository contains code, tests, documentation, and selected lightweight figures; data and model outputs are generated locally.
+Raw OC20 data, descriptor tables, trained models, caches, virtual environments, and temporary archives are generated locally and are not required for the public source repository.

 ## Installation

 The package requires **Python 3.11 or newer**, as declared in `pyproject.toml`.

-### Recommended installation

 ```bash
 git clone https://github.com/Manosir/ammonia-ml-catalyst-discovery.git